danwilliams/rustmark/content/rustmark/features.md

 *Quick reference:* `# h1`, `## h2`, `### h3`, `#### h4`, `##### h5`, `###### h6`

-As can be seen throughout this file, there is a range of headings available, from `h1` to `h6`.
+As can be seen throughout this document, there is a range of headings available, from `h1` to `h6`.
 These are denoted by the number of `#` characters at the start of the line.